 >beheading?

 leaving the library said she wasn't interested in the ID.
-She got in
+She got in her

 car and drove away.